 Shao-Ning: Speaking from my experience, I don’t think there were women-specific problems that were posed by the external environment.
 My issue was more of an internal one.
 I had questions, especially when I started at 24.
 I had no idea how to do sales.
-School never teach you how to sell things, so I had no idea how to sell, but you figure it out along the way.
+The school never teach you how to sell things, so I had no idea how to sell, but you figure it out along the way.

 That was a huge challenge, but I wouldn’t say that I encountered people who outright refused to buy from me.
-It really depends on how put forward the value proposition for the clients.
+It really depends on how to put forward the value proposition for the clients.
 But I did meet people who considered me too junior to deal with.
-So how I overcame this problem was, I had four sets of name cards made, one was director, one was business development manager, one was BBE, and which card I used depended on who I was talking to.
+So how I overcame this problem was, I had four sets of name cards made, one was a director, one was business development manager, one was BBE, and which card I used depended on who I was talking to.

-At that time, it was it was just the two founders, and I had two sales persons.
+At that time, it was it was just the two founders, and I had two salespersons.
 We got to play different roles.
 We took on different hats, and when we had a potential client, but the chemistry was not good with one of us, then we would swap roles.
 So everybody got to chip in.
-Speaking of women-specific funding, and yes I hear stories, but unfortunately I can’t share how to raise funds because we never raised funds.
+Speaking of women-specific funding, and yes I hear stories, but unfortunately, I can’t share how to raise funds because we never raised funds.

 I mean when we started it was dot-com crash, so nobody was funding, it was wrong the climate, and I won’t even use the word ‘era’.
-My era of internet start-up is very different from the current era of internet start-up.
+My era of internet start-up is very different from the current era of an internet start-up.
 We had no funding.